 [Plaza social app for cities developed and designed by Yalantis.
 Check it out on Dribbble]

-The majority of social networking apps are profile-centric.
-For developers, this means that a database with personal details of the app’s members is at the core of social network app development.
+The first thing new users create on a social media platform is their profiles.
+For developers, this means that a database with personal details of the app’s users is at the core of social network app development.

-The easiest way to build a user profile is to connect the app to social networks that users are already using.
-For example, basic profile data can be retrieved via REST API calls from social networks such as LinkedIn, Google+, Twitter, and Facebook.
-As an alternative, users can also enter an email and password to sign up, but this requires more work, so people may be less inclined to choose this option.
+The easiest way to build a user profile is to connect an app to social networks that users are already using.
+For example, basic profile data can be retrieved via REST API calls from LinkedIn, Google+, Twitter, and Facebook.
+As an alternative, users can enter an email and password to sign up, but this requires more time and effort, so people may be less inclined to choose this option.

-Profiles are something that individuals use to express themselves, so an app should provide some tools that can help personalize them.
-I can think of at least five ways how this can be done:
+People use profiles to express themselves, so an app should provide some tools to personalize them.
+For example, here are five ways your app users can personalize their profiles:

 [Euclid open source library by Yalantis]

-As I’ve already mentioned, most social media apps are profile-centric, though some well-known sites are exceptions to this rule.
-YouTube, for example, is all about user-uploaded videos, Flickr is centered around uploading photos instead of posting status updates, and Medium is a social platform for content sharing (even though it looks like a publishing platform).
+Profiles are important, but at the end of the day, people use social networks to share and discover content.
+YouTube, for example, is all about user-uploaded videos.
+Instagram users share photos and videos and can live stream videos.
+Flickr is centered around uploading photos instead of posting status updates, and Medium is a social platform for content sharing (even though it looks like a publishing platform).

-A feed is almost required for a social network to be engaging.
-Content that shows up in a feed can be either shared by a social media app’s users in the form of user-generated stories, user-uploaded audio, video, presentations, or photos, or curated by an app’s administrators.
+A feed is a must for a social network to be engaging.
+Content that shows up in a feed can be shared by a social media app’s users in the form of user-generated stories, user-uploaded audio, video, presentations, and photos.
+Content also can be curated by an app’s administrators.

-Sharing of content in a social network motivates people to use the social network.
-Based on people’s motives I divide user-generated content that may appear in a feed as follows:
+Sharing content motivates people to use a social network.
+Based on people’s reasons for sharing, we can divide user-generated content as follows.

 1. What’s up?

-This is what I call content that users post to let their friends know where they are and what they’re doing.
-The most common form of letting others know “what’s up” is by tagging a location to the post.
-Technically this can be easily implemented with the help of location APIs that retrieve a device’s location from GPS and mobile network providers.
+This is the type of content users post to let their friends know where they are and what they’re doing.
+The most common way of letting others know what’s up is by tagging a location.
+This can easily be implemented with the help of location APIs that retrieve a device’s location from GPS and mobile network providers.

-Location data can be used for monetization because with this information social network app developers can predict potential actions and, based on that, recommend certain benefits like coupons or concert tickets, for example.
+Location data can be used for monetization because with this information social network app developers can predict potential actions and, based on that, recommend things like coupons or concert tickets.
 However, there are growing concerns over the lack of privacy controls when it comes to location information.

-Status updates, photos, and videos posted to the app’s timeline indulge people’s desire to express themselves.
+Status updates, photos, and videos posted to an app’s timeline indulge people’s desire to express themselves.
 Most successful social apps do the following to satisfy this desire:

-For example, Instagram has awesome filters that make their app catchy, VSCOcam targets professional photographers, and SoundCloud offers aspiring musicians an easy way to get their music out there.
+For example, Instagram has awesome filters that make their app catchy, VSCO targets professional photographers, and SoundCloud offers aspiring musicians an easy way to get their music out there.